cakeio-unreal/cakeio-unreal.github.io/docs/core-api/file-extensions.md

 ## Introduction
-CakeIO offers FileExtension objects to enforce a standard representation of file extensions as well as to offer a variety of utilities involving file extension classification and manipulation.
+Cake IO offers FileExtension objects to enforce a standard representation of file extensions as well as to offer a variety of utilities involving file extension classification and manipulation.
 The standard representation enforced by the objects mean we no longer have to care about remembering whether or not our extensions require a leading '.' character.
 The FileExtension objects will handle that for us, and as a bonus they will also sanitize and fix malformed extension inputs like `.src..txt` => `.src.txt`.

 --8<-- "native-bp-diff.md"

 === "C++"
-    The native file extension object in CakeIO is **FCakeFileExt**, which is defined in `CakeIO/CakeFileExt`.
+    The native file extension object in Cake IO is **FCakeFileExt**, which is defined in `Cake IO/CakeFileExt`.

     {{ cpp_assumed_include('CakeFileExt') }}